eagle-io/docs/source/topics/messages/index.rst

     .. image:: messages_new.png

 .. note::
-    You must have *Send Messages* permission for the Workspace in order to be able to send messages to its users.
+    You must have *Send Messages* permission for the Workspace in order to send messages to its users.

 .. raw:: latex